iambumblehead/scroungejs/README.md

 </html>
 ```

-If you update a file and contenate is false, you'll see this,
+If you update a file and concatenate is false, you'll see this,
 ```bash
 [...] update: scroungejs-1.3.6:~/test/src/lib/library.js
 [...] write: ./index.html